illinois-cs241/illinois-cs241.github.io/_pages/honors.md

 Couldn't get enough systems programming from CS 241?
 Welcome to the honors section!
 This course is recommended for those who want to expand their systems knowledge with additional lectures and a semester long project in systems programming.

 There will be lectures throughout the semester, usually every week or every other week, given by various members of the 296-41 course staff.
 These lectures are intended to expose you to advanced topics in systems that are outside the scope of CS 241.
+On some weeks, we will have in class labs instead of traditional lectures.

 You are also required to propose and complete a project of your own.
 Your project should be related to systems programming and it should clearly demonstrate and build upon concepts learned in regular [and/or honors] CS 241 lectures.
 Once your project has been approved by course staff, you will be assigned a mentor who you will check in with weekly for progress reports and code review.